0

 3) Decrease cholesterol level: Polyphenol is another substance in our leaves, known for reducing the absorption of cholesterol in your body.
 (J Nutr Sci Vitaminol (Tokyo).)

-4) Contains methoxy flavone which is an anabolic agent, help build muscle combine with the right exercise
+4) Contains methoxy flavone, which is an anabolic agent help build muscle combined with the proper exercise

 To read a full article about Aquilaria leaves, click here for a pdf of "Adam, Aimi & Lee, Shiou Yih & Mohamed, Rozi.
 (2017).
 Pharmacological properties of agarwood tea derived from Aquilaria (Thymelaeaceae) leaves An emerging contemporary herbal drink.
 Journal of Herbal Medicine.
 10. 37-40.
 10.1016/j.hermed.2017.06.002"

 Agarwood herbal infusion tea is made of selected young and fresh Agarwood leaves.
-Many science types of research have proved that they positively improve human health.
-For example, it offers better quality sleep, stress-reducing, and constipation relief based on regular consumption.
-And with the aid of modern technology, we are looking forward to discovering more benefits for health from Agarwood tea soon.
+Many scientific studies have proved that it positively improves human health.
+For example, regular consumption offers better quality sleep, stress reduction, and constipation relief.
+With the aid of modern technology, we are looking forward to discovering more health benefits from Agarwood tea soon.

 More science research with references is available here. and here